- Introduction: Beyond the hype

 Consider, for example, the intellectual supply chain challenges this innovation presents for automakers.
 Not only must automakers source new technologies and form new supplier partnerships with tech companies that have not traditionally been a part of the auto supply chain, but they must also hire the technologists, data scientists, and programmers who can leverage this technology in their vehicles.

-That’s why Ford announced earlier this year that it was investing $1 billion over five years into an artificial intelligence start-up called Argo AI, which will develop the brains of the manufacturer’s self-driving cars.
+That’s why Ford announced in 2018 that it was investing $1 billion over five years into an artificial intelligence start-up called Argo AI, which will develop the brains of the manufacturer’s self-driving cars.
 General Motors invested $500 million to form a partnership with ride-sharing service Lyft® to create a national network of self-driving cars.
 Meanwhile, tech companies such as Google®, Apple®, and Intel® are also engaged in high-profile autonomous driving projects.

 As autonomous vehicle technology grows increasingly complex, the one thing that will separate winners and losers will be a strong intellectual supply chain.
 Businesses of every type will need to weigh everything from legalities and regulations to choosing the right strategic partnerships to catalyze new growth.
 And, they’ll need to do it while the wheels are rolling and the final destination is still many miles away.